-One of the last steps is to apply for a one-off cash grant for a newborn child.
-This benefit is only one form of monetary benefits that are available to the parents in Croatia.
-We are working on a new post that covers child benefits in greater detail.
-Stay tuned.
+A parent can also apply for a one-off cash grant for a newborn child.
+This benefit is only one form of monetary benefit that is available to the parents in Croatia.
+[Read: Family services and child benefits in Croatia]

 Since the online system centralizes information on all citizens, the process is simplified.
 The forms that must be completed will be partially filled out automatically by the system.

 Please note that there is a form that must be completed by both parents individually.
 If one of the parents does not qualify to use the online system, they can still complete the procedure by visiting the Registrar’s office.

 The state administration has prepared a tutorial to guide citizens through the process of registering a child online.
 It is available here (only in the Croatian language).